 Did you know?

-Students who eat school breakfast have been shown to achieve 17.5% higher scores on standardized math tests and attend 1.5 more days of school per year (No Kid Hungry).
+Students who eat school breakfast have been shown to achieve 17.5% higher scores on standardized math tests!
+That’s not all.
+They attend 1.5 more days of school per year (No Kid Hungry).

-I hope that you Take the School Breakfast Challenge!
+I hope that you Take the School Breakfast Challenge and enjoy the origami fruit craft.
 All kids should start their day with a healthy breakfast.